Petroleum Data Management GradCert

 How you are assessed

-You will be assessed on two written reports.
+You will be assessed on four written reports.

 We aim to provide you with feedback within 20 working days of hand-in for all written exams, coursework and practical exams.